 Intangible assets acquired separately are measured on initial recognition at cost.
 The cost of intangible assets acquired in a business combination is their fair value at the date of acquisition.
-Following initial recognition, intangible assets are carried at cost less any accumulated amortization and accumulated impairment losses.
+Initial measurement of internally generated intangible assets includes all directly attributable costs necessary to create, produce, and prepare the asset to be capable of operating in the manner intended.
+Following initial recognition, intangible assets are carried at cost less any accumulated amortization and accumulated impairment losses, if any, in the Consolidated Balance Sheets.